Coronavirus latest: Brazil's Bolsonaro dares governors to legal battle as cases overtake Germany | DW | 13.05.2020

 From scrambling for vaccines to notions of "immunity passports," the world continues to struggle in its fight to come to terms with the virus that has caused the deaths of more than 290,000 people.

 Just over four months since reports first emerged of a SARS-like virus in the Chinese city of Wuhan, the novel coronavirus, known as COVID-19, has since spread across Asia, ripping through Europe and causing devastation in the US.
+It is now threatening to do the same in Latin America.
 More than 200 countries have reported infections.

 Lockdowns have been implemented like dominoes across the globe, with varying degrees of stringency and success, though some of these are now being gradually relaxed, particularly in Europe.